cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

 Return the set of variable names from the library for the given standard

-## variable_permissibilities
+## variable_library_metadata

-Get the permissibility values from the library for all variables in the current dataset.
+Get the metadata value from the library for all variables in the current dataset.
+Metadata attribute is specified by the `name`.

+Result

 ```json
 {